Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Writing.md

 ### Template

 Nowadays, a significant number of `group` dedicate prolonged hours each day to `topic`.
-From my perspective, this phenomenon can be attributed to a combination of factors, including ^^^.
+From my perspective, this phenomenon can be attributed to a combination of factors, including `...`

 Turning to the question whether this trend signifies a constructive or destructive development, my stance leans towards the latter for several compelling reasons.

-In conclusion, while there may be some benefits to `opinion 1`, `opinion 2` leads to a stable and assured world.
+"In conclusion, while there may be some `merits` to `choosing` plan A, plan B leads to a more stable and assured world."

 ### Smart phone